ThomasBisig/akademix/pages/10.roadmap/default.md

 title: Roadmap
 ---

-The goal of the first few sprints is to create a prototype.
+The goal of the first four sprints is to create a prototype.
 This prototype is just to see what works, what comes up during creation, what can/could be done.
 The content is not correct or good, that's not the point.
 Technically, especially the stack might change in the future (DB).

+### Current - Sprint 1: Finished (see at the bottom)

-### Current - Sprint 2: Prototype - Todos (6h of 10h, started 11.04.23)
+### Current - Sprint 2: Prototype - Todos (6.5h of 10h, started 11.04.23)
 _Goal: complete the exercise set for Mechanik - Bewegung - Gleichförmige Bewegung.
 No special focus on design but content and tag 'completeness'.
 Plain content is the goal, animations and/or interaction is a nice to have._

 - Content